JackDanger/faces101/README.md

 ## Thursday

-b.
-Playing with data and turning a JSON feed into DOM elements
+> Playing with data and turning a JSON feed into DOM elements

 Primary concepts: